-When it comes to the nursing profession, there are many education and training programs, and each nursing program at FNU offers specific goals.
-Registered nurses take one of the three educational paths: The Associate of Science in Nursing takes the least amount of time but might limit you from that dream job of working as an administrator in the healthcare sector.
-The Bachelor of Science in Nursing will give you the training and knowledge to because a registered nurse, as well as an administrator, and the Master’s Degree in Nursing will provide you with the higher-level training to influence how healthcare practices are conducted.
+When it comes to the nursing profession, there are many education and training programs, and each Florida National University nursing program offers specific goals.
+Registered nurses take one of the three educational paths.
+The Associate of Science in Nursing program takes the least amount of time, but it might limit in terms of finding that dream job of working as an administrator in the healthcare sector.
+The Bachelor of Science in Nursing will give you the training and knowledge to become a registered nurse as well as an administrator, and the Master’s Degree in Nursing will provide you with the higher-level training to influence how healthcare practices are conducted.
 After completing schooling, registered nurses must become licensed by passing a national licensing exam.

 If you’re thinking about enrolling in an accredited nursing program in Miami, you’ll need to know which school and which program benefits you and your career path the most.
 According to the American Nursing Association, there will be far more registered nursing jobs available through 2022 than any other profession, at more than 100,000 per year.
 With work available in hospitals, private practices, and nursing homes, and with more than 500,000 seasoned Registered Nurses (RNs) anticipated to retire by 2022, the U.S. Bureau of Labor Statistics projects the need to produce 1.1 million new RNs for expansion and replacement of retirees.

 It should be noted that Florida is hardly the only state impacted by a nursing shortage in 2019; Indiana and Wisconsin are going through similar situations, and this an issue that is bound to have national repercussions because of an aging American population.
 The good news for nurses is that the National Council of State Boards of Nursing will continue to expand its licensing compact program and make it easier for RNs to transfer their licenses.